AnmolRattanSingh/anmolsandhuresume/index.md

 <img class="profile-picture" src="profile.jpg">

 Hello!
-I am Anmol Rattan Singh Sandhu a sophomore studying Engineering with Computing at the <a href="https://www.olin.edu">Olin College of Engineering</a>.
+I am Anmol Rattan Singh Sandhu a senior studying Engineering with Computing at the <a href="https://www.olin.edu">Olin College of Engineering</a>.
 I'm an aspiring Computer Scientist with a passion to use platforms for solving social and environmental problems.

 Below are some of the projects I have worked on recently.